UniversalDependencies/UD_Slovenian-SSJ/README.txt

 The corpus is linearly split into training (80%), development (10%) and test (10%) data.

+Changelog
+2016-05-15 v1.3
+-- Added PronType to possessive pronouns
+-- Added PronType to some determiners
+-- Fixed a few minor issues in the conversion script based on content validation -- Fixed a few errors in the original ssj500k treebank -- Fixed the SpaceAfter=No bug

 References:
 Simon Krek, Tomaž Erjavec, Kaja Dobrovoljc, Sara Može, Nina Ledinek and Nanika Holz.
 2013.
 Training corpus ssj500k 1.3. http://hdl.handle.net/11356/1029.